grebett/1f03caf/receipt/README.md

 # How to create an e-receipt email template

-__todo: add tpl doc links when manu ok – Monday__

 From online shoe stores to indie music platforms, any company selling products online will have to send a receipt.
-In this tutorial, we're going to show you how to code an e-receipt email template step by step using MJML and Mailjet's templating language.
+In this tutorial, we're going to show you how to code an e-receipt email template step by step using [MJML](https://mjml.io) and [Mailjet's templating language](http://dev.mailjet.com/template-language/).

 ## Table of Contents